 Link between parts (sub-objects of the subordinate \rightarrow class) and the entirety (super object of the superior \rightarrow class) in a \rightarrow proper relationship.

 Function

-\rightarrow mapping of \rightarrow value domains of input-parameters into \rightarrow a value domain of an outputparameter by means of a calculation-rule (\rightarrow parameter).
+\rightarrow Mapping of \rightarrow value domains of input-parameters into a \rightarrow value domain of an outputparameter by means of a calculation-rule (\rightarrow parameter).